ponylang/ponylang-website/content/blog/last-week-in-pony-122423.md

 [Audio](https://sync-recordings.ponylang.io/r/2023_12_19.m4a) from the December 19th, 2023 sync is available.

 It was a very short sync.
-We ran through the agenda which was 1 Pull Request and 1 issue.
+We ran through the agenda which was one pull request and one issue.

 ## Community Resource Highlight